 The White Paper was couched in the language of localism and decentralisation, with an emphasis on freeing CCGs from central control, allowing them to establish themselves in ways best suited to local conditions and to work out local solutions, in partnership with LA colleagues.
 This new localism was intended to lead to improved outcomes because of a focus upon local needs, in which ‘local’ is defined as a size sufficient to operationalise contracting and to manage financial risk.
 In addition, the 2010 White Paper proposed to build on the power of LAs to promote wellbeing, via establishing statutory bodies called Health and Wellbeing Boards (see Section 2.4.4.2), which would provide local democratic oversight and support joint working between the NHS and Local Authorities.

-A new statutory body, the NHS Commissioning Board (known operationally as NHS E) (see Section 2.4.2) was created with the intention of reducing the abilities of the Secretary of State for Health (SoS) to ‘micromanage and intervene’.
+A new statutory body, the NHS Commissioning Board (known operationally as NHS England or NHS E (not to be confused with the NHS Executive, 1996-2002)) (see Section 2.4.2) was created with the intention of reducing the abilities of the Secretary of State for Health (SoS) to ‘micromanage and intervene’.
 The SoS would provide a ‘short mandate’ to NHS E to oversee the provision of health services but would lose powers to intervene in relation to any specific commissioner.
 The establishment of NHS E as an ‘arms-length’ body removed political interference and control.

 The mandate issued by the SoS sets out the duty of NHS E and the nature of its work.
 The mandate was intended to set direction for the NHS and ensure the NHS was accountable to Parliament and the public.
 The mandate was refreshed on an annual basis by the Secretary of State to ensure that NHS E’s objectives remained up to date.
 A new ‘integrated’ public health service called Public Health England (PHE), a new statutory body, was created in 2013.
 The aim was to provide an ‘authoritative voice’ on all public health issues, resulting in a better co-ordinated system (Department of Health, 2014).
 It was argued that by containing the functions of multiple organisations within one new national agency, it would reduce overlapping responsibilities and inefficiencies, and exploit synergies across services.
 By bringing together the knowledge and intelligence into one organisation, it was hoped that PHE would provide LAs, the Department of Health (DH) and the NHS with clear advice and evidence on what works best in protecting and improving public health.
 The creation of a national body with overarching responsibility for providing public health advice and support would improve the consistency and availability of such advice.